 Common opioids include:

-Opiates are meant to suppress pain and reduce anxiety, and can be taken by mouth, smoked, or snorted.
-Many addicts choose to inject opiates.
+Opiates are meant to suppress pain and reduce anxiety and can be taken by mouth, smoked, snorted or injected.